AG7GN/kenwood/README.md

 		Bus 001 Device 011: ID 0403:6001 Future Technology Devices International, Ltd FT232 Serial (UART) IC

 	That's the cable you just plugged in.
-We'll create a `udev` rule so that this serial port has a consistent name, which we'll call `kenwoodTM-V71A`. you can use whatever name you like.
-Don't use any spaces in your name and keep it simple.
+We'll create a `udev` rule so that this serial port has a consistent name, which we'll call `kenwoodTM-V71A`.
+You can use whatever name you like.
+Don't use any spaces in your name and keep it simple and memorable.

 1. The rule will use the ID information to identify that particular cable.
 In this example, the ID is `0403:6001`.
-Your cable will very likely have a different ID.
-The ID consists of 2 parts, The part before the `:` is the `idVendor` and the part after the `:` is the `idProduct`.
+Your cable will likely have a different ID.
+The ID consists of 2 parts: The part before the `:` is the `idVendor` and the part after the `:` is the `idProduct`.

-1. To make the rule, enter these commands in the Terminal using the ATTR values for your cable (Note that after the 1st 2 commands, you'll get a `>` prompt):
+1. The rule is defined in a file in `/etc/udev/rules.d`.
+To make the rule file, enter these commands in the Terminal using the ATTR values for your cable and whatever name you've decided to use (Note that after the 1st 2 commands, you'll get a `>` prompt):

 		cat >99-kenwood.rules <<EOF
 		SUBSYSTEM=="tty", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6001", SYMLINK+="kenwoodTM-V71A"